soybase/jekyll-soybase/blog/_posts/2024-07-01-go-enrichment.md

 summary: SoyBase offers two methods for calculating GO enrichment.
 This post explains these approaches.
 ---

-**GO enrichment analysis** uses statistical tests to determine if a set of provided genes are statistically different than a comparison set (typically, the set of all genes in the organism), for to each of the three main gene ontology aspects.
+**GO enrichment analysis** uses statistical tests to determine if a set of provided genes are statistically different than a comparison set (typically, the set of all genes in the organism), for each of the three main gene ontology aspects.

 [Gene Ontology (GO)](https://geneontology.org/docs/ontology-documentation/) is a classification system that describes three **aspects** of gene function:
 * **Molecular Function**, describing activities such as [catalytic activity](https://amigo.geneontology.org/amigo/term/GO:0003824) or finer-scale activities such as [lipoprotein lipase activity](https://amigo.geneontology.org/amigo/term/GO:0004465);